Māui (Māori mythology): The creation of Te Ika-a-Māui

+Additional traditions

 In Northern Māori traditions of New Zealand, Māui's waka became the South Island, with Banks Peninsula marking the place supporting his foot as he pulled up that extremely heavy fish.
 Besides the official name of Te Waipounamu, another Māori name for the South Island is Te Waka-a-Māui, the canoe (waka) of Māui.
 Māui sailed on a waka called Mahaanui, which he left on top of a mountain in the foothills behind what is now Ashburton after pulling up the North Island.
 That mountain now bears said waka's name, and the coastline between Banks Peninsula and the Waitaki River is called Te Tai o Mahaanui ("the sea of Mahaanui").
-Southern iwi oral traditions however highly dispute Māui's catch of North Island: the South Island is known instead as Te Waka o Aoraki and predates Māui's expedition– Māui was told to have landed in Mahitahi (now Bruce Bay) following instructions of previous navigators before sailing around the island and going northward, and was surprised to find presence of fires started by "wild men of the woods" in the North Island.